LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/bot/README.md

 setup file.
 If you already have an installed Python environment, we recommend [installing via PIP](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html#installation-and-upgrade) and using the [`UNICORN Binance Trailing Stop Loss CLI`](https://www.lucit.tech/ubtsl-cli.html).

+Please read carefully all provided documentation before using this tool and use it at your own risk!

+If you put this bot on a market, you should stop trading manually on this market yourself!

 For more information about the usage [read here](https://www.lucit.tech/ubtsl-cli.html).

 ## Download